MeghnaHooda/DLM-in-naturalistic-dialogue/README.md

 3. pdf file obtained from the rmd file which shows the data structure and model output
 4. Output of the python file

-For more details and pre-print of the paper go to https://osf.io/vxd6w/
+For more details about the project and pre-print of the paper go to https://osf.io/vxd6w/